This week: Showing FearEdited by: LJPC - the tortoise

 Haha!
 I love the idea of the load-bearing bosses.
 That’s sneaky!
 Thanks for replying to the newsletter.

-Iritegud writes: Thank you for featuring my "Something's Under the House" .
+writetight writes: Thank you for featuring my "Invalid Item" .
 I received a very glowing, comprehensive review for it.

 You’re welcome, Dan.
 Your writing is always a pleasure to read and promote.

-BIG BAD WOLF submits "Dead Rising: Your Story" and writes: Try to save hostages being held by a crazed madman, all while trying to fend off zombies.
+BIG BAD WOLF Is Thankful submits "Dead Rising: Your Story" and writes: Try to save hostages being held by a crazed madman, all while trying to fend off zombies.

 That sounds scary!
 Thanks for writing to the newsletter!

 To stop receiving this newsletter, click here for your newsletter subscription list.
 Simply uncheck the box next to any newsletter(s) you wish to cancel and then click to "Submit Changes".
 You can edit your subscriptions at any time.